emirpasic/eatapp/README.md

 - Inheritance in user model (DRY as users table is generalization of the other three admin/restaurant/guest users specializations, the support for this ActiveRecord is limited - Sequelize ORM has better support here)
 - Credentials secured with the master.key file
+- Versioning through namespaces (laziest and easiest solution that works, there are gems for this also, but this suffices)

 Not in scope of the solution: